 Employees shall be entitled to full rights of citizenship.
-There shall be no discipline or discrimination with respect to the employment of any person because of such person's age; gender, marital status; race; creed; color; national origin; religion; sexual orientation; genetic information; domicile; political affiliation, activity or lack thereof; or the presence of any sensory, mental or physical disability, unless based upon a bona fide occupational qualification.
-The prohibition against discrimination shall not apply if the particular disability prevents the proper performance of the particular worker involved.
+There shall be no discipline or discrimination by the College or the Union with respect to the employment of any person because of such person's age; gender; gender identity; marital status; race; creed; color; national origin; religion; sexual orientation; ARTICLE 6, Section 2 (continued)

+genetic information; pregnancy; domicile; political affiliation, activity or lack thereof; honorably discharged veteran or military status; or the presence or perception of presence of any sensory, mental or physical disability, unless based upon a bona fide occupational qualification.